anicolaspp/MapRDBConnector/README.md

 ## Transaction Support

 When writing to MapR Database, we can add transaction support to ensure that all data is written or none does.
 In reality, this is a best effort since the problem is quite complicated.
-Read the following link to find out more about this is implemented, uses cases, and what to expect.
+Read the following link to find out more about how this is implemented, uses cases, and what to expect.

 [Transaction Support](https://github.com/anicolaspp/MapRDBConnector/blob/master/Adding%20Transaction%20Support%20to%20MapR-DB.md)